new5558/wikIR-thai/README.md

                                   Default value None

-    [-d,--len_doc]                Number of max tokens in documents Default value None: all tokens are preserved
+    [-d,--len_doc]                Number of max tokens in documents Default value 200: all tokens are preserved

     [-q,--len_query]              Number of max tokens in queries Default value None: all tokens are preserved